Lloigor and Zhar

 Apparent Destruction

-Lloigor and Zhar and their evil spawn are deathless to man.
-However, Lloigor and Zhar appeared to be destroyed after Dr. Fo-Lan summoned the Star-Warriors and the Elder Gods.
-Soon afer, an aviator flying over Alaozar saw great green-black masses of rotting flesh, and an odor that forced a quick retreat.[8]
+and Zhar and their evil spawn are deathless to man.
+However, they may have been injured or re-imprisoned after Dr. Fo-Lan summoned the Star-Warriors and the Elder Gods.
+Soon after, an aviator flying over Alaozar saw great green-black masses of rotting flesh, and an odor that forced a quick retreat.[8]
+Later, an aviator passing over the Plateau of Sung saw the remains of unknown, boneless, giant animals, who had apparently died in battle.[8]

 Travel